Pre-proposal Deadline: Monday after Thanksgiving

 II.
 Interdisciplinary Activities Supported by the Picker Interdisciplinary Science Institute

-In addition to awarding major research grants, the Picker ISI also supports other activities that enhance interdisciplinary research in science and mathematics.
-Such activities may include sponsoring of workshops, speakers or colloquia, travel or course release to explore potential projects, or miscellaneous scholarly initiatives.
+In addition to awarding major research grants, the Picker ISI supports other activities that enhance interdisciplinary research in science and mathematics.
+Such activities may include sponsoring of workshops, activities that support diversity equity nd incluion in interdisciplinary science, speakers or colloquia, travel or course release to explore potential projects, or other scholarly initiatives.

 To be eligible for support from the Institute, proposed activities must satisfy all of the following criteria: